 What are the best alien movies?
 If there’s life on other planets, what would it look like?
 If those lifeforms could somehow get to Earth, would they befriend us, or try to destroy us?
-Ever since cinematic pioneer Georges Méliès stunned audiences with insect-like lunar inhabitants in A Trip To The Moon in 1901, filmmakers and screenwriters have tried to answer those questions.
+Ever since cinematic pioneer Georges Méliès stunned audiences with insect-like lunar inhabitants in the 1901 science fiction movie A Trip To The Moon, filmmakers and screenwriters have tried to answer those questions.

 Today, aliens are a familiar staple of sci-fi, whether they’re conquerors intent on destroying our most famous landmarks or ambassadors offering messages of peace.
-They present fascinating analogies for us to examine ourselves or just something monstrous for action stars to blast at.
+They present fascinating analogies for us to examine ourselves in drama movies, or just something monstrous for action stars to blast at.

-Below, then, is our list of the best movies that also feature memorable alien lifeforms.
+Below is our list of the best movies that also feature memorable alien lifeforms.
 In some instances, the creatures from other worlds take centre stage.
-In others, they’re barely glimpsed but cast a huge shadow over the rest of the movie.
-Several are benign; many of them are violent, toothsome, and incredibly scary.
+In others, they’re barely glimpsed but cast a huge shadow over the movie.
+Several are benign; many are violent and incredibly scary.
 All of them have left a mark on genre cinema.
 So with all that in mind, suit up, grab a weapon, and we’ll begin our journey.
 These are the best alien movies.

 What are the best alien movies of all time?

 - District 9